Interstate 75: Michigan

 Upon entering Michigan, I-75 follows the northwestern shore of Lake Erie, passing through the residential neighborhoods of Toledo and Luna Pier until about Monroe in which it then heads northeast to enter Detroit.
-The freeway makes an interchange with I-275 in northern Monroe County.
+The freeway has an interchange with I-275 in northern Monroe County.
 On a further note, it does not meet with any major junctions until in Downtown Detroit.
 Once near downtown, I-75 meets several interchanges: an interchange that leads into Canada via the Ambassador Bridge (international bridge border crossing) to Windsor, Ontario; an interchange with I-375; I-94; I-96; M-10; M-8.
 I-696 also intersects I-75 in the northern metro area.
 When the freeway reaches Pontiac, there is a junction with M-59 and in Flint further northward.
 It meets I-475 and I-69 and overlaps U.S. Route 23 (US 23).
 The Interstate then heads north toward Saginaw where I-675 acts as a spur route into the city.
 Further north in Bay City, US 10 provides access to Midland as well as downtown Bay City.
 When it nears Standish, US 23 diverts from I-75 to Lake Huron, where it heads further north.
 The last major interchange in the state of Michigan before it crosses the international border into Canada is at 4 Mile Road just south of Grayling where US 127 ends with traffic merging onto northbound I-75 and southbound taking drivers through the center of the state.
-At Mackinaw City, I-75 makes an interchange with US 31 and US 23 before crossing the Mackinac Bridge to reach the Upper Peninsula of Michigan.
+At Mackinaw City, I-75 has interchanges with US 31 and US 23 before crossing the Mackinac Bridge to reach the Upper Peninsula of Michigan.
 I-75 is the only Interstate located in the Upper Peninsula of Michigan and it continues until it crosses the Canadian border via the Sault Ste.
 Marie International Bridge.